-- R[9.3.1.2] The motor must be commercial. - NC[9.3.1.2] Aircraft prohibited from participating in the competition. - VV[9.3.1.2] Document submission and report evaluation. - R[9.3.1.3] The manufacturer documentation of the chosen motor(s) indicating its characteristics must be submitted on the website www.aeroct.com.br, along with the Report. - NC[9.3.1.3] Aircraft prohibited from participating in the competition. - VV[9.3.1.3] Document submission and report evaluation.
+- R[9.2.1.2] The motor must be commercially available. - NC[9.2.1.2] Aircraft prevented from participating in the competition. - VV[9.2.1.2] Submission of documents and report evaluation. - R[9.2.1.3] The manufacturer's documentation for the chosen motor(s) indicating its characteristics must be submitted on the website www.aeroct.com.br, along with the report. - NC[9.2.1.3] Aircraft prevented from participating in the competition. - VV[9.2.1.3] Submission of documents and report evaluation. - R[9.2.1.4] The Electronic Speed Controller (ESC) must be commercially available. - NC[9.2.1.4] Aircraft prevented from participating in the competition. - VV[9.2.1.4] Report evaluation and safety inspection.

-The weight of the ESC and the battery of the propulsion system will be considered part of the Empty Weight of the aircraft.
+The weight of the ESC and battery of the propulsion system will be considered as part of the aircraft's Empty Weight.